 About 85% of the Desert Museum is outdoors.
 Temperatures in the desert from May through September can exceed 100°F. During these months, plan your visit to avoid the heat of the day.
 The early morning hours are best for viewing the animals, many of whom are nocturnal or estivate during the day.
-On Saturdays (Memorial Day through Labor Day) either visit in the mornings or in the evenings for Cool Summer Night activities.
+On Saturdays (Memorial Day through Labor Day) either visit in the mornings or in the evenings for Cool Summer Nights activities.

 Be sure to pick up a Beat the Heat guide at the ticket windows upon arrival.

 We are open every day of the year!

 - 7:30 a.m. - 5:00 p.m.

 - (Note: It normally takes at least two hours to see all that the museum has to offer.
 We recommend you arrive before 4:00 p.m.
 No discounts are granted for later admission.)

 - June - August

 - Sunday - Friday 7:30 a.m. to 5:00 p.m.